egison/egison/README.md

 Matcher types have two indices: `Matcher capability target` (and, for matcher-consuming parameters, `MatcherSlot capability target`).
-The capability describes the pattern-constructor structure that the matcher can safely consume, independently of its ordinary target type. `none` means that no constructor capability is promised.
+The capability describes the pattern-constructor structure that the matcher can safely consume, independently of its ordinary target type.
+The ground capability `Any` promises no constructor shape.
+A literal consumer `Any` is a wildcard only for the one-way `Matcher`-to-`MatcherSlot` check; producer `Any` and symmetric capability equality remain rigid.
 A structured capability uses a canonical declared type former with its exact arity, such as `[p]` or `Maybe p`; transparent surface type aliases may still be used in the target index, but not as capability heads.
 The implemented guarantees and the current full-D4/D5-CAS boundaries are